1. Purpose, Scope, and Organization

 4.3.
 Third Party Services

-For every third-party service that Hostragon adopts, the security team shall review the service and vendor, on an annual basis, to gain assurance that their security posture is consistent with Hostragon’s for the type and sensitivity of data the service will store.
+For every third-party service that Hostragon adopts, the security team reviews the service and vendor, on an annual basis, to gain assurance that their security posture is consistent with Hostragon’s for the type and sensitivity of data the service will store.

 5. Data Classification and Processing